ICAST 2004: Bass Industry Trends & New

 Spike-It Outdoors, Inc.

-The Color-C-Lector

-Loren Hill to introduce a re-engineered Color-C-Lector to

-The Color-C-Lector provides field identification of the colors

-fish can see best under all conditions anglers may encounter.
 The

+introduce a re-engineered Color-C-Lector to scientifically aid

+provides field identification of the colors fish can see best

+under all conditions anglers may encounter.
+The new unit is

-every unit is consistently calibrated to provide uniform,
+consistently calibrated to provide uniform, reliable readings.

 Spike-Its soft plastic offerings may be the most colorful in